Looking for the app? See the MacBook battery monitor.

 The cause

-When your MacBook battery dies in 2 hours instead of 10, it almost always comes down to one of three things:
+When your MacBook battery dies in 2 hours instead of the runtime you expect, start by checking three things:

 Most of the time it is a combination of all three.
 Your battery is a bit worn, your screen is too bright, and you have a bunch of apps open you forgot about.
 The good news is you can fix two out of three right now.